When should screening for colorectal cancer begin?

 What is involved in screening for colorectal cancer?

 Several tests are used to screen for colorectal cancer.
-Although colonoscopy is recommended, other options are available.
+Although colonoscopy is most recommended, other options are available.
 These are the most common screening tests:

 - Guaiac-based fecal occult blood test (gFOBT): Similar to the FIT test, the guaiac-based fecal occult blood test also looks for hidden blood in the stool.
 The specimen (stool) for this test is also collected at home and sent to a lab.
 In this test, a chemical reaction is used to screen for any hidden blood.
 However, the gFOBT is unable to determine where in the digestive tract the blood is coming from.
 Additional testing will be needed to determine the exact location of the blood.

 - Flexible sigmoidoscopy: A flexible sigmoidoscopy uses a device called a sigmoidoscope to see inside the rectum and lower colon.
 Unlike the tool used during a colonoscopy, this device is not as long, limiting how much of the colon can be seen.
 During this procedure, the sigmoidoscope is inserted into the anus and up through the rectum and sigmoid colon (s-shaped part).
 Gas is pumped in during the procedure to allow the caregiver the best possible view.
 This is a brief outpatient procedure, often performed without sedation.
 The bowel must be empty for this procedure—typically done with the help of a laxative and or enema beforethe test.
 Small polyps found during the procedure can be removed and tested for cancer.
 If these tests come back positive, a colonoscopy will be done.

 - Double contrast barium enema: This is an X-ray examination of the colon and rectum in which barium is given as an enema (through the rectum).
 Air is then blown into the rectum to expand the colon, producing an outline of the colon on an X-ray.
 Barium enema is not the most accurate method and should not be the procedure of choice for colorectal cancer screening.
 It also requires a bowel preparation.